PSHE and RSE

 Personal Development occurs in the curriculum through:

-• Encouraging all students to play a helpful part in the life of the school, neighborhood, community and the wider world
+- Encouraging all students to play a helpful part in the life of the school, neighbourhood, community and the wider world